DiamondLightSource/pythonSoftIOC/docs/records.rst

     which don't change its value will be discarded.
 In particular this means that such updates don't call `validate` or `on_update`.

+..  class:: ProcessDeviceSupportOut

-All OUT records support the following mehtods:
+    This class is used to implement Python device support for the record types ``ao``, ``bo``, ``longout``, ``mbbo`` and OUT ``waveform`` records.
+All OUT records support the following methods.

     ..  method:: set(value)

         Updates the value associated with the record.
 This will trigger record processing, and so will cause any associated `on_update` method to be called.

     ..  method:: get()

         Returns the value associated with the record.